supermarsx/autogithubpullmerge/README.md

 - `--poll-prs` polls only pull requests.
 - `--poll-stray-branches` polls only stray branches.
 - `--auto-reject-dirty` closes stray branches that have diverged.
+- `--purge-branch-prefix` deletes branches with this prefix after their pull request is closed or merged.

 ## Examples